mozilla/learning-networks/clubs/your-first-month-as-a-club-captain-without-rc/content.md

 We encourage/invite you to use the Mozilla brand provided you [follow the guidelines set forth here](https://www.mozilla.org/en-US/styleguide/identity/mozilla/branding/).
 The Mozilla brand helps identify your club as part of our global network and mission.

-* **Naming****.** You may, but are not required to, use the name "Mozilla Clubs" in your club’s name.
+* **Naming.** You may, but are not required to, use the name "Mozilla Clubs" in your club’s name.
 Further identify your club by your location, region, group or interests.
 Here are the names of some current clubs: Mozilla Club Rio, Mozilla Club Jahangirnagar University, Cikarang Mozilla Club, Mozilla Club for the Chicago Librarians.

-* **Logo**.
-While standalone uses of the "Mozilla" and “Mozilla Clubs” wordmarks are limited to what is permitted under the[ Mozilla Trademark Policy](https://www.mozilla.org/en-US/foundation/trademarks/policy/), we welcome you to[ use this template to create a logo](https://sabby.makes.org/thimble/NzYxNzkwOTc2/mozilla-clubs-wordmark) for your club that incorporates these wordmarks.
+* **Logo.** While standalone uses of the "Mozilla" and “Mozilla Clubs” wordmarks are limited to what is permitted under the[ Mozilla Trademark Policy](https://www.mozilla.org/en-US/foundation/trademarks/policy/), we welcome you to[ use this template to create a logo](https://sabby.makes.org/thimble/NzYxNzkwOTc2/mozilla-clubs-wordmark) for your club that incorporates these wordmarks.

 * Review the [remaining Mozilla Club guidelines](http://mozilla.github.io/mozilla-club-guides/branding-guidelines) for domain names, websites, references, mission and more.